-|2.||If the customer has been assessed as lacking capacity to make decisions about their health and welfare and someone holds a current Lasting Power of Attorney (LPA) to make welfare decisions on the person’s behalf, this person must be fully involved in the process of developing the Care Plan.
-This does not take away the need to consult family and friends, but the decisions of the person who holds the LPA must be treated as if they were the decisions of the customer him or herself.||Keyworker to consult|
+|If the person has been assessed as lacking mental capacity to make decisions about their health and welfare, and someone holds a current Lasting Power of Attorney (LPA) to make welfare decisions on the person’s behalf, this person must be fully involved in the process of developing the care and support plan.
+This does not take away the need to consult family and friends, but the decisions of the person who holds the LPA must be treated as if they were the decisions of the person they are representing.

-|3.||If the customer has difficulties in communicating their wishes, all reasonable steps should be taken to develop a means of communication which may involve the use of Makaton or other signs, pictures, observation of the person’s reactions to different options.
+|If the person receiving care and support has difficulties in communicating their wishes, all reasonable steps should be taken to develop a means of communicating with them.
+This may involve the use of Makaton / sign language, referral to an advocate, or the use of pictures, observation of the person’s reactions to different options.

-|4.||If all attempts at direct communication have been fruitless, advice should be sought from the customer’s carers, other family members or friends about what their preferences are.
+|If direct communication remains difficult, advice should be sought from the person’s carers, other family members or friends about their preferences.
 When they are implemented, the person’s reactions should be monitored to make sure they are happy with the choices being made on their behalf.
-If the customer appears unhappy with something, alternatives should be sought.
+If the person appears unhappy with something, alternatives should be sought.

-|Any risks arising from the customer’s care plan should be assessed using the positive risk framework.
+|Any risks arising from the person’s care and support plan should be assessed using the positive risk framework.
 See also Positive Risk Taking Policy.

-|The care and support plan agreed with the customer, or by others on their behalf should be detailed in writing giving as much information as is necessary to make sure the customer’s choices can be met by people who have not been party to the discussion.
-The completed plan should then be signed by the customer (or a carer on their behalf if the customer is unable to participate) and the manager of the service provided.
+|The care and support plan agreed with the person, or by others on their behalf should be detailed in writing giving as much information as is necessary to make sure the person’s choices can be met by people who have not been party to the discussion.
+The completed care and support plan should then be signed by the person (or a carer on their behalf if they are unable to participate) and the manager of the service provided.

-|Everyone providing care and support to the customers must familiarise themselves with the detail of the care plan and record any activity using the agreed paperwork.
+|Everyone providing care and support must familiarise themselves with the detail of the care and support plan and record any activity in the person’s file.
 This will usually be the person’s diary sheet, but may be a person centred tool such as a communication log.

-|8.||The keyworker will monitor the effectiveness of the care plan in meeting the customer’s needs, wishes and preferences at regular intervals.
-This will vary according to the needs of the person and how long the care plan has been in place, but should always be done in time to give feedback at the person’s review.
-If the customer, their advocate or someone who holds a Lasting Power of Attorney to make welfare decisions on the person’s behalf requests an earlier review of the care plan, this should be facilitated as soon as possible.
+|At regular intervals, the key worker will monitor the effectiveness of the care and support plan in meeting the person’s needs, wishes and preferences.
+This will vary according to the needs of the person and how long the care and support plan has been in place, but should always be done in time to give feedback at the person’s review.
+If the person, their advocate or someone who holds a Lasting Power of Attorney to make welfare decisions on the their behalf requests an earlier review of the care and support plan, this should be facilitated as soon as possible.